sayidmabrur/dotfiles/README.md

 Neovim is a Vim-based text editor engineered for extensibility and usability, to encourage new applications and contributions. <a href="https://neovim.io/charter/">read more here.</a>

-This is my Neovim manual config, all codes are written in lua language.
+This is my Neovim manual config, all codes are written in lua.
 - colorcsheme : TokyoNight Moon.
 - alpha.nvim for better UI when nvim first opened.
 - Lazy.nvim for plugin manager for better performance.